rubengees/vue-workshop/README.md

 ### Frontend

-The _frontend_ directory contains a vue skeletton with some predefined code, which should help getting start.<br>
+The _frontend_ directory contains a vue skeletton with some predefined code, which should help getting started.<br>
 You will mainly work in the `App.vue` file.
 See the presentation and the comments in that file.

-The server can be started with `yarn start` and is then accessible on http://localhost:8080.<br>
+After installing the dependencies with running `yarn`, the server can be started with `yarn start` and is then accessible on http://localhost:8080.<br>
 It also runs `lint` on every code change, so be sure to have a look at that window once in a while.

 The _frontend-solution_ directory contains a possible solution to compare yours to.